 Adult females are most likely to bite humans.

 Q. What’s the best way to remove a tick from a person?

-Be wary of both because each can transmit diseases to humans…
+Be wary of several species of ticks because each can transmit diseases to humans… Read more

 Tick Cards Information: